Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Analytical Modeling Framework

 \subsection{Computational Demands}

 Our first imperative is to calculate the computational demands of the model.
-Given that the predominant computation in the Transformer model hinges on general matrix-matrix multiplication (GEMM or Matmul) or general matrix-vector multiplication (GEMV) operations~\cite{pope2022googleinf,kim2023survey}, we employ the number of multiply–accumulates (MACs) as the proxy metric for quantifying compute requirements of the linear layers, as depicted in Table~\ref{tab:flops}.
+Given that the predominant computation in the Transformer model is general matrix-matrix multiplication (GEMM or Matmul) or general matrix-vector multiplication (GEMV)~\cite{pope2022googleinf,kim2023survey}, we employ the number of multiply–accumulates (MACs) as the proxy metric for quantifying compute requirements of the linear layers, as depicted in Table~\ref{tab:flops}.
+For non-linear layers such as softmax and GeLU functions, they are elementwise operators that can be easily fused with the GEMM kernels in a pipeline design without affecting the final performance.
+More experimental results are provided in \S\ref{sub:ablation}.

 We denote $X_{(\cdot)}$ as the output tensors from preceding layers, and $W_{(\cdot)}$ represents the weights of corresponding linear layers.
 For example, $X_{\text{sm}}$ is the output of the softmax operator.
 Our analysis here is restricted to a single batch; hence the tensors only have two dimensions.
 We can observe that the computational demand during the prefill stage far surpasses that of the decode stage.
-In the prefill stage, the required MACs of the two \texttt{Matmul}s within the SDP are quadratic to the sequence length.
+In the prefill stage, the required MACs of the two \texttt{Matmul}s within the SDP are quadratic to the sequence length (i.e., $l^2d$).
 Consequently, when input sequences exhibit substantial length, attention layers may extend computation time significantly.
 On the contrary, in the decode stage, each operator processes a single token at a time, making the MACs independent of the sequence length except for SDP.